andOrlando/andorlando.github.io/blog/blogs/notion.md

 So it's not even the first week of College and I get covid.
 I go home, isolate myself on the third floor, have my entire family wait on me and do absolutely nothing but stare at one of a couple screens and feel miserable for the next two weeks.
-During that time of stairing at screens and feeling miserable, however, I got into notion.
+During that time of staring at screens and feeling miserable, however, I got into notion.

 I always was pretty bad with organization but with notion I would just put all